La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Insulation (Thinsulate)

-Windows are often the weak points in van insulation.
-Without insulating covers, you risk feeling cold drafts 🥶 and even seeing condensation or ice ❄️ on the glass, especially in winter.
+Windows are often the weak points in terms of insulation in a van.
+Without insulation covers, you risk feeling cold drafts 🥶 and even seeing condensation or ice ❄️ on the glass, especially in winter.

-Investing in insulating covers is a real game changer!
+Investing in insulation covers is a real game changer!
 They allow you to:

 • Block cold and heat: They act as a shield against outside temperatures 🌡️.